maarky/option/README.md

         return new Some($entity);
     }

-In this example you specify that your function returns an Option.
-Since PHP will require a return value of Some or None you know exactly what you will be getting.
+In this example you specify that your function returns an Option and PHP will require a return value of Some or None.
+You know that a Some can be mapped or filtered and the value can be retrieved.
+You know that a None can be replaced with an alternate value and that a default value can be retrieved.
+Most importantly, you know that you can safely do all of these things without even knowing if you have a Some or a None.

 Creating Options
 ----------------

 You create an Option by instantiating a Some class or a None class.
 When creating a Some you must provide a value which will be stored inside the Some.
 Also, when creating a Some you must provide a value of the correct type.
-The base Some can receive values of any type including NULL.
+The base Some can contain values of any type including NULL.
 A String Some can only accept a string, even an empty string.
 Creating a Some with the wrong type of value will throw a TypeError.

 When creating a Some with the wrong type no type conversion is made on the value.
 This means that passing 1 to a String Some will not convert it to "1".
-You will get a TypeError.
+A TypeError will be thrown.
 Likewise passing "1" to an Int Some will not cast it to an integer and passing 1 to a Float Some will not cast it to a float.

     new Some(1);// works